 India is a huge country with great needs.

-With our India partner we’re caring for 100 children living in 1 home for girls and 2 boys homes.
+With one partner we’re caring for around 60 children living in 1 home for girls and 2 boys homes.
 Their family homes are no longer a safe environment.

 A day in our junior boys home in India